cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

 :ref:`stopping <http-restful-api-lifecycle-stop>`, you can suspend and resume individual runs of a workflow using the RESTful API.

-To *suspend* means that the current activity will be taken to completion, but no further programs will be initiated.
+**Suspend:** To *suspend* means that the current activity will be taken to completion, but no further programs will be initiated.
 Programs will not be left partially uncompleted, barring any errors.

 In the case of a workflow with multiple MapReduce programs, if one of them is running (first of three perhaps) and you suspend the workflow, that first MapReduce will be completed but the following two will not be started.

-To *resume* means that activity will start up where it was left off, beginning with the start of the next program in the sequence.
+**Resume:** To *resume* means that activity will start up where it was left off, beginning with the start of the next program in the sequence.

 In the case of the workflow mentioned above, resuming it after suspension would start up with the